 FAQ - The HRRC Protocol Approval Renewal Process

-Protocols approved as eligible for one of the categories specifically designated as exempt in federal regulations (link to 45 CFR 46.102) do not require continuing review and renewal of approval.
-However, The HRRC confirms on an annual basis that all research continues to meet the criteria for exemption and that there have been no significant changes in activity.
+Protocols determined eligible for one of the categories specifically designated as exempt in the federal regulations (45 CFR 46.102) do not require continuing review and renewal.

 Federal regulations and GVSU policies allow the HRRC to approve research protocols for any period of time up to a maximum of one calendar year.
 If an approved protocol includes research activity extending beyond one year, continuing review and re-approval must be completed by the HRRC.
 The continuing review and approval must be completed prior to the expiration date of the initial approval.
-The expiration date is printed at the top of the initial approval letter and one reminder e-mail is sent to the first investigator listed on the protocol approximately two (2) months prior to the expiration date.
-If no response is received at least three (3) weeks prior to the approval expiration date the protocol is marked "closed" and no more research or analysis may be conducted without submitting a new protocol.
+The expiration date is printed at the top of the initial approval letter and several reminder e-mails are sent to all research personnel with full access to the protocol record listed on IRBNet.
+If no response is received prior to the approval expiration date the protocol is marked "closed" and no more research or analysis may be conducted without submitting a new protocol.

 The same regulations and policies apply to protocols reviewed under full board procedures as those reviewed under expedited procedures with one exception.
 The submission of continuing review materials must be received no later than eight (8) days before to the regularly scheduled full board meeting prior to the expiration date of the protocol approval.
 Note that the HRRC board does not meet in the month of August.
 Therefore, any full board approved protocol whose expiration date falls between the July and September board meetings must be reviewed no later than the July meeting to avoid a lapse in approval.